pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs)
 variable to the CI script that just contained 32 parameters.
 This means every build is done 32 times (sorry Github for wasting your CPUs 😕).
-With that amount of repetition, one of the builds was quite reliably crashing.
+With that amount of repetition, I got at least one job of every build that was crashing.

 Then I added the `-Xfaulthandler` option to the PyPy command which will use the [faulthandler](https://docs.python.org/3.11/library/faulthandler.html) module